dervishe-/f-droid-web/README.md

 This website don't use cookies (except the session cookie).
 It's tracker free.
 For the moment, it didn't use database or nosql things just files.

-Actually, you can browse by apps or by categories
-To add a translation, simply add a code_lang.php wich must be a copy of one other language file in ./lang directory There is also a translation for categories.
+Actually, you can browse by apps, by licenses or by categories To add a translation, simply add a code_lang.php wich must be a copy of one other language file in ./lang directory There is also a translation for categories.

 TODO:

-* Browsing by license type
 * Search apps on summary, name and desc
 * Stylization (CSS)
 * JSONification